-If you do not know the parent's net disposable income prior to running the calculation, select Yes in the Apply Low-Income Adjustment drop-down box.
-The Calculator applies the low income adjustment only if the parent that pays child support has a net disposable income of less than \$1,692 per month.
+If you do not know the parent's net disposable income prior to running the calculation, select Yes to Apply Low-Income Adjustment.
+The low-income adjustment will only be applicable based on the parent's net disposable income.

 Calculate Temporary Spousal Support